 Diabetes causes damage to both the blood vessels and the nerves.
 In the feet, the disease can result in pain, tingling sensations and numbness that can increase the risk of falls and even make it difficult to identify other causes of pain like sores or blisters.
 When painful symptoms go unnoticed, care can be delayed, resulting in infections and other issues.
 Plus, blood vessel damage in the feet causes diminished circulation which can also make healing more difficult.
 Taken together, the nerve and blood vessel complications associated with diabetes significantly increase the risk of dangerous foot sores or ulcers as well as the risk of toe, foot, and lower leg amputations.
 For people with long-term diabetes and those in whom the disease is not well controlled, even a minor issue like a blister or ingrown toenail can result in a very serious infection.

 Diabetics must pay special attention to the health of their feet.
-At Foot Specialist of Alabama, Dr. Dustin Grimmett has extensive experience in helping to prevent and treat diabetic foot pain.
+At Foot Specialists of Alabama, Dr. Dustin Grimmett has extensive experience in helping to prevent and treat diabetic foot pain.

 An ingrown toenail occurs when part of your toenail starts growing into your skin.
 The more your nail grows, the more and more embedded it becomes in your skin.
 Sometimes, ingrown toenails are just a side effect of your natural nail shape and occur regularly because your nail is overly curved.